kerickson22/IntroToRMarkdown/README.md

 # IntroToRMarkdown
  Tips and Tricks for Using R Markdown, presented on May 20, 2021.

- If you are not familiar with GitHub, you can download a zip file of all of the workshop files by clicking on the green `Code` button above, and then selecting `Download ZIP`
+You can download a zip file of all of the workshop files by clicking on the green `Code` button above, and then selecting `Download ZIP`

  ![](./Figures/github.png)